San Sebastián: Where Basque Surfers, Michelin Stars, and Mountain Fog Share the Same Bay

 Surfing:

-- Wave quality: Beach break, works at all tides, suitable for beginners to advanced
+- Wave quality: Beach break, works at all tides, suitable for beginners to advanced.
+The sandbar shifts, so ask locals where the peak is.

 Beach Culture: Zurriola's atmosphere differs completely from Concha.
 The crowd is younger, the music louder, the dress code more casual.
-Volleyball games occupy the sand, skateboarders practice on the promenade, and the beach bars (chiringuitos) stay open late into the night during summer.
+Volleyball games occupy the sand, skateboarders practice on the promenade, and the beach bars (chiringuitos) stay open until midnight in July and August.

 Hiking: Mountains Within the City